What is it all about?

 How are you a part of the disruption?

 Here are just five of the many likely ways by which you contribute to the disruption:

 1. You use VoIP for communications.

 Thanks to VoIP, you can talk to your friends and family wherever they are without worrying about the cost.
 Services such as Skype and Viber allow you to make audio and video calls for free as long as both parties are connected to the Internet.
-On the other hand, businesses make use of RingCentral VoIP service and the like to minimize costs while keeping their people productive on the go.
+On the other hand, businesses make use of VoIP services and the like to minimize costs while keeping their people productive on the go.
 It's great for you and great for businesses, but for the phone companies?
 Not so much.